Mollie Tibbetts investigation: Chevy Malibu seen in surveillance video not registered to suspect Rivera, source says

 Attorney Allen Richards alleged that the government was saying falsely that Rivera was not in Iowa legally, in a court document through which he asked for a gag order on the case, the Des Moines Register reported.

-A judge denied Richards gag order request.
+A judge denied Richards' gag order request.